 TGbe editor: Please modify the following paragraph in Clause 35.7.4.1

 A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start of any restricted TWT service periods if the TXOP is obtained outside of a restricted TWT service period.
+Before starting transmission of an MPDU, a non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the restricted TWT service period and if there is not enough time then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the series).
+The short retry count and long retry count for the MSDU or A-MSDU are not affected. (#6416)

 SP: Do you agree to the resolutions provided in doc 11-21/1699r2 for the following CIDs for inclusion in the latest 11be draft?